Sudetes: Uplift and landforms

 The Sudetes forms the NE border of the Bohemian Massif.
 In detail the Sudetes is made up of a series of massifs that are rectangular and rhomboid in plan view.
 These mountains corresponds to horsts and domes separated by basins, including grabens.
 The mountains took their present form after the Late Mesozoic retreat of the seas from the area which left the Sudetes subject to denudation for at least 65 million years.
 This meant that during the Late Cretaceous and Early Cenozoic 8 to 4 km of rock was eroded from the top of what is now the Sudetes.
 Concurrently with the Cenozoic denudation the climate cooled due to the northward drift of Europe.
 The collision between Africa and Europe has resulted in the deformation and uplift of the Sudetes.
 As such the uplift is related to the contemporary rise of the Alps and Carpathians.
+The acceleration of uplift of the Sudetes occurred during the Middle Miocene because of the Bohemian Massif's growth.
 Uplift was accomplished by the creation or reactivation of numerous faults leading to a reshaping of the relief by renewed erosion.
 Various "hanging valleys" attest to this uplift.
 Block tectonics has uplifted or sunken crustal blocks.
 While the Late Cenozoic uplift has uplifted the Sudetes as a whole some grabens precede this uplift.

 Weathering during the Cenozoic led to the formation of an etchplain in parts of Sudetes.
 While this etchplain has been eroded various landforms and weathering mantles have been suggested to attest its former existence.
 At present the mountain range shows a remarkable diversity of landforms.
 Some of the landforms present are escarpments, inselbergs, bornhardts, granitic domes, tors, flared slopes and weathering pits.
 Various escarpments have originated from faults and may reach heights of up to 500 m.
 To the northeast the Sudetes is separated from the Sudetic foreland by a sharp mountain front made up of an escarpment linked to the Sudetic Marginal Fault.
 Near Kaczawa this escarpment reaches 80 to 120 m in height.
 The relative influence of Pliocene-Quaternary tectonic movements and erosion in shaping the mountain landscape may vary along the northern front of the Sudetes.

 During the Quaternary glaciations the Giant Mountains was the most glaciated part of the Sudetes.
 Evidence of this are its glacial cirques and the glacial valleys that develop next to it.
 The precise timing of the glaciations in the Sudetes is poorly constrained.
 Parts of the Sudetes remained free from glacier ice developing permafrost soils and periglacial landforms such as rock glaciers, nivation hollows, patterned ground, blockfields, solifluction landforms, blockstreams, tors and cryoplanation terraces.
 The occurrence or not of these periglacial landforms depends on altitude, the steepness and direction of slopes and the underlying rock type.